Featuring ACE2 binding SARS-CoV and SARS-CoV-2 through a conserved evolutionary pattern of amino acid residues: Results and Discussion

-Figure~\ref{fig:human} compares amino acid sequences of human SARS-CoV and \mbox{SARS-CoV-2} strains aligned with RBM of SARS-CoV Tor2, an epidemic strain isolated from humans during the SARS epidemic in 2002-2003.
+Figure~\ref{fig:human} compares residue sequences of human SARS-CoV and \mbox{SARS-CoV-2} strains aligned with RBM of SARS-CoV Tor2, an epidemic strain isolated from humans during the SARS epidemic in 2002-2003.
 The human Tor2 strain has high affinity for hACE2 \cite{cui-2019-nature}.
-We highlight in Fig~\ref{fig:human} in medium purple color the hydrophobic sequence YGFY typical of SARS-CoV, occurring at positions 481-484 in the spike protein.
+We highlight in this figure in medium purple color the hydrophobic sequence YGFY typical of SARS-CoV, occurring at positions 481-484 in the spike protein.
 The corresponding mutated sequence occurs now at positions 495-498 in \mbox{SARS-CoV-2} spike protein.

 The important residues for the interface interaction found in SARS-CoV are mutated in \mbox{SARS-CoV-2.} The sequence alignments show the mapping, Y442$\rightarrow$L455, L472$\rightarrow$F486, N479$\rightarrow$Q493, D480$\rightarrow$S494, and T487$\rightarrow$N501.
 These mutations do not present a drastic change in their hydrophobic character \cite{wimley-1996}, thus preserving the overall receptor-binding topological structure for these viruses.
 In particular, residues L455 and Q493 in SARS-CoV-2 preserve the noted favourable interactions with the residues E35 and K31 in hACE2 \cite{yi-2020-Nature} (Fig~\ref{fig:residues_sars}b).
 Interestingly, a new GF sequence appears in the RBM of SARS-CoV-2 strains as a consequence of the mutation L472$\rightarrow$F486, producing a small hydrophobic surface, but does not seem to disrupt the proposed topological formation mechanism for ACE2 binding.
 No other GF sequence appears in their RBD.